-- Annual Student Loan Acknowledgment (ASLA) is a tool to inform borrowers of current debt balances and estimated monthly payments of federal student loans, and provide important information about student loans to first-time borrowers.
-Borrowers will learn about accumulated or estimated debt, remaining eligibility, borrowing tips and repayment based on their school program/major.
-All Direct Loan borrowers (students and parents) are required to complete the Annual Student Loan Acknowledgement before a school can disburse their loan.
-Complete the Annual Student Loan Acknowledgment at studentaid.gov. - Direct Loan Exit Counseling If you are a student who has received subsidized, unsubsidized or PLUS loans under the Direct Loan Program or the FFEL Program, you must complete exit counseling each time you: drop below half-time enrollment, graduate, or leave school.
+• Direct Loan Exit Counseling If you are a student who has received subsidized, unsubsidized or PLUS loans under the Direct Loan Program or the FFEL Program, you must complete exit counseling each time you: drop below half-time enrollment, graduate, or leave school.
 The exit counseling provides important information that you need as you prepare to repay your federal student loan(s).
 Topics include: Understanding Your Loans, Loan Servicers, Repayment Plans, Avoiding Default, Deferment, Forbearance, and Making Finances a Priority.
 Visit studentaid.gov for information about and completing the Exit Counseling.

-Learn more about Federal Direct Loans, the MPN, ASLA, Entrance and Exit Counseling at studentaid.gov
+Learn more about Federal Direct Loans, the MPN and Entrance and Exit Counseling at studentaid.gov